roytang/blog/content/notes/2013/05/c9pyd9k/index.md

 It's actually right there on the sidebar.

+> Do I keep everything if I cancel?
+>
-> Do I keep everything if I cancel?\nNo, you keep some things and get the rest back when you renew.
+> No, you keep some things and get the rest back when you renew.
+>
+> You lose access to (until renewal):
+>

-> You lose access to (until renewal):\nFree games (PS3, PS Vita, PSP, PS One, Minis)
+> Free games (PS3, PS Vita, PSP, PS One, Minis)